bionicdl-sustech/ME336-2020Spring/README.md

 # ME336 Collaborative Robot Learning, Spring 2020 <!-- omit in toc -->

-This repository is intended for the lab session of [ME336](https://ancorasir.com/?page_id=2320), created by [the Bionic Design and Learning Lab](https://ancorasir.com/) at [Southern University of Science and Technology](https://www.sustech.edu.cn/).
-Due to the COVID-19 situation, many of the content were modified so that the student can study remotely on their own laptop with a final session working with actual hardware.
-[This course was first offered during the Spring of 2019](https://ancorasir.com/?page_id=1310), and the majority of the lab session is carried out with various robotic hardware and a series of guest lecture series in robotics and AI.
+This repository is intended for the lab session of [ME336](https://ancorasir.com/?page_id=2320) by [the Bionic Design and Learning Lab](https://ancorasir.com/) at [Southern University of Science and Technology](https://www.sustech.edu.cn/).
+Due to the COVID-19 situation, much of the content was modified so that the student can study remotely on their own laptop with a final session working with actual hardware.
+[This course was first offered during the Spring of 2019](https://ancorasir.com/?page_id=1310), and the majority of the lab session was carried out with various robotic hardware with a series of guest lecture series in robotics and AI.
 - Course Instructor
   - Prof. Song Chaoyang
   - Dr. Wan Fang